knightsUCF/SpaceGame/log.md

 * we need lots of progression, and a sense of wonder to make the game fun

 * create the intro story mode with a skip button for fast gameplay

+* we need a nice overlay GUI, which tells us our score, and how much ammo we have